 Average decrease in subsidies such as TANF and SNAP

-Over 2 years enrolled in FII, the average investment directly to families is $2400.
-Using this investment, after 2 years families grow their assets by $4,715 (or 1.9 times the investment).
+Over the two years they are enrolled in FII, the average investment directly to a family is $2400.
+Using this investment, families grow their assets by $4,586 (or 1.9 times the investment).

 Boston | Housing